steffenmueller4/steffenmueller4.github.io/_posts/2022-09-16-four-key-metrics.md

 ## Four Key Metrics

-The described setup was a good basis to take off to a direction of a proper software delivery performance.
+The described setup was a good basis to take off towards a improving the SDP.
-But, following the wisdom "you cannot optimze what you do not measure", there were still problems in improving our software delivery performance as well as heading towards development and operational excellence.
-Sometimes, although most developers already saw the general direction, there were still reluctance of developers.

-When looking at the current [ThoughWorks' Technology Radar Vol. 26](https://www.thoughtworks.com/content/dam/thoughtworks/documents/radar/2022/03/tr_technology_radar_vol_26_en.pdf), my team and me could be quite proud ;-) that we have a couple of up-to-date technologies, platforms, tools, and languages & frameworks in our project.
-But just using up-to-date technology does not really lead us anywhere but to a Hype-driven Development.
-Let us concentrate on the essential tech setup in the following—the general architecture is described in [this article]({% post_url 2022-05-10-building-an-event-driven-microservice-application %}).
+After first successes in the first months, there was no more improvement.
+The team seemed to not see or even ignore further steps to improve the SDP.
+The technical setup worked really well, but mostly behavioral and organizational steps were lost of focus.
+Sometimes team members have not finished PR as soon as possible but worked on new feature branches, new versions being ready in the deployment pipeline have not been deployed, etc.
+Essentially, there was no Key Performance Indicator (KPI) and visual feedback of the SDP for the team.

+ * No KPI, so we were not able to improve: "you cannot optimize what you do not measure"
+ * Goals were mostly ignored by devs - they do not fully understand the benefit
+ * 4 Key Metrics to the rescue
+ * Dashboard shown on a screen in the Office

+## Lessons Learned

 While insisting on Trunk-based Development, I always have had a lot of discussions.
 Many team members, now and back then in other teams at other employers, rather wanted to follow strategies such as [Gitflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) or other non-trunk-based development styles.